bballdavis/Hass-Savant-Scene-Card/README.md

-# Savant Energy Scenes Card
+# Savant Energy Scenes Standalone Card

 A custom Lovelace card for Home Assistant that provides an interface for managing Savant Energy scenes.